-Business area Finland & Baltics includes BE Group's operations in Finland, which are conducted under the name BE Group Oy Ab, and the operations in the Baltic States under the names BE Group OÜ, Estonia, BE Group SIA, Latvia and UAB BE Group, Lithuania.
+Business area Finland & Baltics includes BE Group's operations in Finland, which are conducted under the name BE Group Oy Ab, and the operations in the Baltic States under the name BE Group OÜ, Estonia, with the branches BE Group OÜ filiāle Latvijā, Latvia and BE Group OÜ Lietuvos filialas, Lithuania.
 Sales and distribution of BE Group's products, such as commercial steel, stainless steel and aluminium, are offered in all operations.
 In Finland, production services are also provided on a large scale.
 Examples include cutting to length, shot blasting, painting, drilling and cutting in various forms.
 In addition, the company in Finland offers its customers logistics solutions, advisory services and financing of working capital.